 More formally, if the origin of human knowledge comes exclusively from experience (empiricism -Locke), or the contrary (innatism -Leibniz), or a past engagement of both (apriorism -Kant).

 Let’s see then.
 The effectiveness of the popular knowledge, however, has a great inconvenience due to its characteristics in that it is unreliable and very often ironic because a slight contextual variation can change its meaning.
 In other cases, it just attempts to cheer up life with humor by means of ideas crossing the mind, and at times even deliberately inverting the elements of cause-effect, etc.

-In order to avoid this entire series of disadvantages of human knowledge, the scientific method has been developed which, in its strict version, counts on three basic principals in order to be accepted among the majority of the scientific community.
+In order to avoid this entire series of disadvantages of human knowledge, the scientific method has been developed which, in its strict version, counts on three basic principals to be accepted among the majority of the scientific community.
 They also tend to note various specific methods according to the subject studied with greater or lesser acceptance, and normally they tend to refer to systems with complex characteristics.

 It could be said that popular knowledge is to the scientific method what intuition is to logic in that both share the same sources of knowledge: perception, intuition, and logic.
 They share problems related to the contextualized elements and to the difficulty of the cause-effect separation.

 Furthermore, creativity can be included as a source of knowledge as much popular as scientific.
 An example of a source of popular knowledge would be the phrase: think the worst and you won’t be far wrong, and an illustrative example of the creativity as a source of scientific knowledge would be: the madness of genius.

 The outline of the elements of the scientific method aims for objectivity and certainty in its conclusions, which is why errors are not usually made.
 On the contrary, popular knowledge does indeed make them but, on occasions, it is much more efficient in transmitting a complex idea; in fact, we all use it on a regular basis.